 In most cases, this may be affected by various factors, including excessive alcohol intake and different fluctuating needs of your body.
 Under the influence of alcohol, the tubules may tend to retain excess water, which then causes swelling in your feet.

-As we all know by now, swollen feet are among the first observable signs of water retention.
-Luckily, you can adopt some home remedies to deal with edema.
+Swollen feet are among the first observable signs of water retention.
+Luckily, you can try some home remedies to deal with edema.
 However, if this is left untreated, it may cause more damage.
-Your kidneys may deteriorate following alcohol dependence or abuse, as well as cause liver disease (2).
+Your kidneys may deteriorate following alcohol dependence or abuse, as well as causing liver disease (2).